List Decoding Reed--Solomon Codes in the Lee, Euclidean, and Other Metrics: List-Decoding Reed--Solomon Codes

 \subsection{Soft-Decision Decoding}

 To list-decode Reed--Solomon codes under various norms and probabilistic channel models, we use the ``weighted,'' or \emph{soft-decision}, list decoder of Guruswami and Sudan (hereafter GS)~\cite{DBLP:journals/tit/GuruswamiS99}, as elaborated upon in Guruswami's thesis~\cite[Section~6.2.10]{DBLP:phd/us/Guruswami2001} and the work of Koetter and Vardy~\cite{DBLP:journals/tit/KoetterV03a}.
-A soft-decision decoder takes a ``weight vector'' as input, and outputs a set of codewords.
+A soft-decision decoder takes as input a vector of non-negative real weights, and outputs a set of codewords.

-\begin{definition} A \emph{weight vector} for a length-$n$ code over~$\F_{q}$ is some $W \defn (W_1,\ldots,W_n) \in [0,1]^{qn}$ where each block $W_i \in [0,1]^q$ is indexed by~$\F_q$; equivalently, each block is a function $W_i \colon \F_q \to [0,1]$. \end{definition}
+\begin{definition} A \emph{weight vector} for a length-$n$ code over~$\F_{q}$ is some $W \defn (W_1,\ldots,W_n) \in \R_{\geq 0}^{qn}$ where each block $W_i \in \R_{\geq 0}^q$ is indexed by~$\F_q$; equivalently, each block is a function $W_i \colon \F_q \to \R_{\geq 0}$. \end{definition}

-Conceptually, each block~$W_i$ of a weight vector may be thought of as specifying a (posterior) probability distribution $\Pi_i$ over $\F_q$, where $\Pi_i(x)$ is proportional to the probability that the $i$th transmitted symbol was $x \in \F_q$, given what was received from the channel (which need not be an element of $\F_{q}$).
+Conceptually, each (normalized) block~$W_i$ of a weight vector may be thought of as specifying a (posterior) probability distribution~$\Pi_i$ over $\F_q$, where $\Pi_i(x)$ is the probability that the $i$th transmitted symbol was $x \in \F_q$, given what was received from the channel (which need not be an element of $\F_{q}$).
 At a formal level, this interpretation makes sense only when the channel is \emph{probabilistic} (for average-case decoding), but it still serves as useful intuition when the channel is \emph{adversarial} (for worst-case decoding).
 We consider both types of channels in our results below.

-For $c \in \F_q$, define $[c] \in [0,1]^q$ to be the binary indicator vector indexed by~$\F_q$ that has a~$1$ in coordinate~$c$ and $0$s elsewhere.
-Similarly, for any vector $\vecc=(c_1,\ldots,c_n) \in \F_q^n$, define the weight vector $[\vecc] \defn ([c_1],\ldots,[c_n]) \in [0,1]^{qn}$.
+For $c \in \F_q$, define $[c] \in \bit^q$ to be the binary indicator vector indexed by~$\F_q$ that has a~$1$ in coordinate~$c$ and $0$s elsewhere.
+Similarly, for any vector $\vecc=(c_1,\ldots,c_n) \in \F_q^n$, define the weight vector $[\vecc] \defn ([c_1],\ldots,[c_n]) \in \bit^{qn}$.
 Observe that its Euclidean norm is $\norm{[\vecc]} = \sqrt{n}$.

-\begin{definition} The \emph{correlation} between a weight vector $W \in [0,1]^{qn}$ and a word $\vecc \in \F_{q}^{n}$ is defined as their length-normalized inner product (or the cosine of the angle between them):
+\begin{definition} The \emph{correlation} between a weight vector $W \in \R_{\geq 0}^{qn}$ and a word $\vecc \in \F_{q}^{n}$ is defined as the length-normalized inner product between~$W$ and~$[\vecc]$ (i.e., the cosine of the angle between them):

 \end{definition}